OlivierLD/raspberry-coffee/README.md

 ---
 This project contains Java code, many times translated from Python, dedicated to usually *one* board (like BMP180, LSM303, etc).
-More consistent samples can be found in the RasPISamples module (being moved to the Project.Trunk module), where several components have been assembled together.
+More consistent samples can be found in the RasPISamples module (being moved to the `Project-Trunk` module), where several components have been assembled together.
 Do take a look, it also comes with a readme file.

 ---